Hodhandr/hodhsite/README.md

-# hodhsite
+# Hodhandr's GitHub Pages test site

-Repository for a experimenting with GitHub pages
+Repository for Hodhandr's (experimental) GitHub pages site.

+It is made with the somewhat lofty ambition to not use _any_ external libraries.